 You can use your own dataset or the one we provide for this tutorial.
 The dataset

-we provide consists of 734 images of sunflowers and an embedding file.
+we provide consists of 734 images of sunflowers.
 You can

 download it here

-The commands for uploading images and embeddings are displayed in the web-app when you create a new dataset.
+The lightly-magic command with prefilled parameters is displayed in the web-app when you create a new dataset.
 Head over there and try it!
 For more information on the CLI commands refer to Command-line tool and Self-supervised learning.

-Right above the scatter plot you should see a button “Create”.
-Click on it to create a sampling.
+Right above the scatter plot you should see a button “Create Sampling”.
+Click on it to create a selection.
 You will need to configure the following settings:

-Embedding: Choose the embedding to use for the sampling.
+Embedding: Choose the embedding to use for the selection.

-Sampling Strategy: Choose the sampling strategy to use.
+Sampling Strategy: Choose the selection strategy to use.
 This will be one of:

 Stopping Condition: Indicate how many samples you want to keep.

-Name: Give your sampling a name.
+Name: Give your selection a name.
 A new tag will be created under this name.

 After confirming your settings, a worker will start processing your request.
-Once it’s done, you can find the new tag with the selected images under your tags.
-If you select it, you can see how the scatter plot now shows selected images and discarded images in a different color.
-Play around with the different samplers to see differences between the results.
+Once it’s done, the page switches to the new tag.
+You can see how the scatter plot now shows selected images and discarded images in a different color.
+Play around with the different selection strategies to see differences between the results.

 Total running time of the script: ( 0 minutes 0.000 seconds)